redhat-gamedev/srt-godot-client/README.md

 TBD

 ## Development Notes
+This repo now uses submodules to point to the Networking/protobufs.
+Make sure to `--recurse-submodules` when you clone.
+If you've already cloned prior to this change, then run the following `git submodule update --init`.

 ### Networking Code Gen (Protobuf)
 After making changes to the protocol buffer definitions, they need to be compiled to C# code.
 You will need the `dotnet` command line tool (or equivalent) in order to do this.